Allen-Tanaka/requirement-analysis/README.md

 - **Establish a Change Management Process**
   Implement a formal process for managing changes to requirements, including how changes are proposed, evaluated, and approved.

+---

+## 🖼️ Use Case Diagrams

+Use Case Diagrams are a type of Unified Modeling Language (UML) diagram that visually represent the interactions between users (actors) and a system.
+They help identify the main functionalities (use cases) the system must support and clarify how different users interact with those functionalities.

+**Benefits of Use Case Diagrams:**
+- Provide a clear overview of system functionality from a user’s perspective.
+- Help identify system boundaries, actors, and their interactions.
+- Facilitate communication between stakeholders, developers, and testers.
+- Serve as a foundation for writing detailed use cases and requirements.

+**Use Case Diagram for the Booking Management System:**

+Actors:
+- User
+- Administrator

+Use Cases:
+- Create Booking
+- View Booking
+- Modify Booking
+- Cancel Booking
+- Search Available Rooms
+- Receive Booking Confirmation
+- Manage User Accounts (Admin)
+- Manage Booking Records